runpod/docs/docs/hosting/overview.md

 1. Check Eligibility: Make sure you adhere to our [minimum requirements](/hosting/partner-requirements).
 2. Connect with us: Currently, we onboard hosts through a manual vetting process.
    If you have high-quality machines that satisfy our hosting requirements, and at least 20 GPUs in total, please fill out [this form](https://share.hsforms.com/1GYpMeNlSQc6n11toAlgNngecykq).
-   Then, contact us on discord [here](https://discord.gg/7nr9Jy9FYU).

 ## Additional Hosting Information:

 - Service Fee: RunPod charges a 24% service fee.
 This encompasses:
   - Approximately 4% for Stripe payment fees.
-  - 2% for our referral program and 1% for our template program. ([Learn more](https://www.runpod.io/refer-a-friend))
+  - 2% for our referral program and 1% for our template program.
+For more information, see [Refer a friend](https://www.runpod.io/refer-a-friend).

 - Pricing: While GPU on-demand prices are consistent, hosts can define a minimum bid price for spot rental.
 Even though we try as much as possible to maintain stable prices over time, we need to adjust to market trends.